fbpx

 The key is to keep a close eye on your strings and treat them every so often with a light coat of good string wax such as ABB’s Premium Bowstring Wax to maximize the life you’ll get out of your bowstrings.

-On average, it’s best to replace your compound bowstrings every 2-3 years.
+On average, it’s best to replace your compound bowstrings every 2-3 years, or when they begin to show visible signs of wear and damage.

 Brodie Swisher